Himabindugssn/AI-pathfinding-game/README.md

-# PROJECT REPORT
+# PATHFINDING PROJECT REPORT
- (Pathfinding Project)
 A game which uses A star algorithm to find the shortest path.
 ----------

 Link to the github repo : https://github.com/Himabindugssn/Mars_Rover-AI-pathfinding-Game-MARS-COLONIZATION-PROGRAM-